nikita-stha/aws-rekognition/README.md

 # aws-recognition
 This is a small project that shows how we can implement face detection solution using AWS Recognition.

+I forked this project from my previous github account as currently I am using this account for my portfolio.

 ## Pre-Requisites
 - Python Installed